gavr123456789/Niva/README.md

   - Operators are nothing special — they are just methods, but you cannot define new kinds of operators(so + for Vectors is ok, but no UFO like <=> from functional langs)
 - Simple semantics - the whole lang is essentially types(type\enum\union) and methods for them.
   - [type](https://gavr123456789.github.io/niva-site/type-declaration.html) is sum of fields, [enum](https://gavr123456789.github.io/niva-site/enum.html) is union of objects, [union](https://gavr123456789.github.io/niva-site/unions.html) is union of types
+- No build system, project files etc, `niva run` to compile and run project.
 - IDE support - LSP with plugins for [VSC](https://github.com/gavr123456789/niva-vscode-bundle) and [Zed](https://github.com/gavr123456789/zed-niva) (check some demos [here](https://github.com/gavr123456789/niva-vscode-bundle?tab=readme-ov-file#features-include))
 - No NPE, nullability works the same as in Kotlin\Swift\TS
 - Errors work like a middle ground between values and exceptions (think Nim or Roc effects).
 In any given scope, all possible errors form a union you can match against exhaustively.
 [Error docs](https://gavr123456789.github.io/niva-site/error-handling.html)
 - JVM\Kotlin compatibility, easy lib [bindings](https://github.com/gavr123456789/bazar) ([File example](https://github.com/gavr123456789/bazar/blob/main/Bindings/Files/simpleReadWrite.bind.niva))
 - Easy serialize any obj via Dynamic type, no Docs yet, but its like json for JS or EDN for Clojure, write `Dynamic toJson` method and you get toJson for every type(since every type can be converted to\from Dynamic)
 - Docgen and unit tests included
 - No imports until full type name + fields clash.
 Since every modern IDE adds imports for you I decided to make the same on the compiler level